 Rotating the private key

-- The old key is removed from Audience Manager and IRIS only sends the new signature header.
+To rotate the private key, partners must communicate the new private key to their Adobe Audience Manager consultant.
+The old key is removed from Audience Manager and IRIS only sends the new signature header.
 The keys have been rotated.

 Data used for signing

 For GET type destinations, the message used for signing will be the REQUEST_PATH + QUERY STRING (e.g. /from-aam-s2s?sids=1,2,3 ).
 IRIS does not take into account the hostname or HTTP(S) headers - these can be modified / misconfigured along the path or reported incorrectly.